 A Guide to the Best Museums in Florence

 Is a visit to the incredible museums in Florence on your wish list?
 Florence is an utterly breathtaking city in the idyllic Italian region of Tuscany.
 But this famous location is not just a pretty face; it’s also home to a plethora of sensational museums.

-Whether you are a stickler for art, culture, history, or have a passion for all three, you will find a museum to suit your interests in Florence.
+Whether you have a passion for art, culture, history, or all three, you will find a museum to suit your interests in Florence.
 Not only is this one of the most romantic places to visit in Italy, but it’s also a standout destination to learn more about the country’s past.

 With such an outstanding array of museums to choose from, it can be difficult to know where to start.
 We have created a guide to the best museums in Florence to help you plan your visit to Italy’s Renaissance capital.

 1. La Galleria Degli Uffizi (The Uffizi Gallery)

 Not only is Uffizi Gallery one of the best art museums in Florence, but it is also one of the most famous in the world – and for good reason!
 It houses artwork from some of the most iconic names in the art sphere including Michelangelo, Raphael, Botticelli, Giotto, and Caravaggio.

 Absolutely huge, you should set aside an entire day to explore all of the marvelous attractions in this museum.
 This way you can rest assured that you won’t miss out on seeing any noteworthy pieces.

 While most of the art in the gallery traces back to the Italian Renaissance, it also features pieces from several other periods that offer interesting points of comparison.